Nukesor/archivebot/README.md

 [![Paypal](https://github.com/Nukesor/images/blob/master/paypal-donate-blue.svg)](https://www.paypal.me/arnebeer/)
 [![Patreon](https://github.com/Nukesor/images/blob/master/patreon-donate-blue.svg)](https://www.patreon.com/nukesor)

+## :warning: :warning: :warning:  State of the project :warning: :warning: :warning:

+The project is **no longer actively** maintained!
+Might still work for you though.

+If you started a successful fork of this repository that has been maintained over a longer period of time, feel free to contact me.
+I'll then point to your fork :).

+:warning: :warning: :warning: :warning: :warning: :warning: :warning: :warning: :warning: :warning: :warning: :warning: :warning:

+## Features

 A handy bot which enables to download files from telegram chats to your server.

 It features a full backup of all files posted in a chat and a continuous backup of incoming new media.